(703) 774-9421

 What is assignment of benefits?

-Some LTC insurance carriers allow benefits to be paid directly to the home-care agency instead of reimbursing the policyholder.
-Availability depends on the insurance company and policy structure.
+Some LTC insurance carriers allow home health care agencies to bill them directly.
+However, it depends on the insurance company and policy structure.

 Ready to Use Your LTCI?